Trusted WordPress tutorials, when you need them most.

 On this screen, you will see different forms and their entries.

-You can click on your form’s name or the count under ‘All Time’ to see your entry.
+You can click on your form’s name or on the entry count to view all submissions for that form.

 Table showing entered form data for name, email, and comment or message